 A: The process server that personally served the order will provide a statement of service backed up with an affidavit / witness statement if required.
 This will provide the finer details of the serve and further evidence in which to provide to the courts.

-We can take your payment quickly and securely over the phone, you can BACS transfer or pay via cheque.
+We can take your payment quickly and securely online here.
+Alternatively, you can pay over the phone, via BACS transfer or pay via cheque.
 We also accept American Express.